YEDUKRISHNA-01/My-WeatherApp/README.md

 # My-stopwatch
-a weather app using api keys
+a weather app using javascript html and css